A weekend getaway in Snowdonia National Park

 Climb Snowdon: Snowdon is the highest peak in Wales.
 It’s about 6 hours round trip hike and there are 6 different routes you can get to the top.
 Arrive early as it can get busy and the parking lot fills up quickly.
 We saw many cars with fines, who parked next to the road.
 Unfortunately the day we planned the hike for was rainy, so we only did a section of Watkin Path, which was really pretty.

-Bounce Below: One of the coolest places I’ve ever been to.
+Bounce Below: If you want adventure in Wales this is for you.
+It is one of the coolest places I’ve ever been to.
 They turned a mine into a huge playground with trampolines and slides for adults and children aged above 7.
 It was really fun and exhausting to jump around.
 It’s a proper workout.
 It might be a bit chilly at first when you head down to the mine, but after a few minutes you will warm up for sure.
 Make sure you take a mat for the slides (it is provided) as it works really well with them, but not at all without.
 You will need to book ahead as places fill up quickly.
 It’s a fun activity and as it’s indoors perfect on a rainy day as well.
-There are other cool stuff in the area, like the fastest zip line in in the world and the longest in Europe, a forest coaster, indoor cavern so lots to do if you can afford it.
+There are other cool stuff in the area, like the fastest zip line in the world and the longest in Europe, a forest coaster, indoor cavern so lots to do if you can afford it. 😛

 Cadair Idris: We parked at Dôl Idris Car Park and did a short walk around the lake, which was really nice.
 As it was rainy and a bit foggy we didn’t attempt Penygader.
 Another reason to come back to Snowdonia.

-Barmouth Beach: Barmouth is a cute, little seaside town with shops and cafes.
+Barmouth Beach: One of the many reasons to visit Snowdonia is to explore cute seaside towns with shops and cafes, like Barmouth.
 We had a nice stroll on the beach along the sand dunes and enjoyed a hot chocolate.

 I highly recommend visiting Snowdonia if you love nature.
 Make sure you have waterproof equipment, as we know it can be rainy in the UK.
 Having the right clothing will make sure you have a nice time even if it’s raining.